music-match/music-match.github.io/index.md

 - User profile page.
 - Browse users by taste, ability, instrument, goals, etc.

+# Deployment

+Music Match is available live at (Link to app running on Digital Ocean).

 # User Interface
 These will be the mockup pages that will be used as a basis for this final project.